By Crown Yachts Miami Team · Bachelorette Charter Specialists

 Quick Answer

 Crown Yachts Miami charters are BYOB.
-You can bring your own food and drinks, add a catering package for pre-prepared platters on board, or upgrade to a private chef for fresh prepared meals.
-Most bachelorette groups bring BYOB drinks and add the catering add-on for food.
+You can bring your own food and drinks, add the catering package for pre-prepared platters on board, or upgrade to a private chef for fresh-prepared meals.
+Most bachelorette groups bring BYOB drinks and either do their own food or add catering.
+Plan 2-3 drinks per person per hour plus plenty of water.

 Book your bachelorette yacht party Miami with Crown Yachts Miami.